GCP Provider Configuration

 2. Core Provider Initialization Patterns

 Never rely on implicit credential resolution in production.
-Always inject via environment variables or secret managers.
+Always inject via environment variables or Workload Identity Federation.
 For advanced routing strategies, consult Pulumi Patterns & Provider Management to standardize multi-provider abstractions.

 Typed Pulumi GCP Provider Initialization